 Partial Link Text

-For handling, we are using link text but in some situations, we need to find out the link by the portion of the link text, in that case, we need to use partial link text.
+For handling, we use link text, but in some situations, we need to find the link by the portion of the link text; in that case, we need to use partial link text.

 findElement(By.partialLinkText("partial link text"));